Security-Onion-Solutions/securityonion-docs/connect.rst

 API Client Credentials
 ----------------------

-In order to communicate with the Connect API, an API client must be created.
+In order to communicate with the Connect API, an API Client must be created.
 Navigate to the Administration menu using a superuser account.
-Under the Administration menu click the API Clients.
-Create a new API client using a name that reflects the intended usage of this client.
+Under the Administration menu click the API Clients menu option.
+Create a new API client using a short name that reflects the intended usage of this client.
+Use the Notes field to provide more information, if desired.
 Upon saving the new client a generated secret will be issued.
-This client ID and secret pair is used to authenticate to the Connect API.
+This client ID and secret pair is needed to authenticate to the Connect API.
+Protect these credentials using industry best practices.

 Authorization / RBAC
 --------------------